NCAA Bracket Predictions 2019: Sleeper Teams Destined for Deep Runs

 While last year's team had a future NBA player in Zach Lofton, this year's group has already won two more games and looks to be better built for the NCAA tournament.

-Despite losing their leading scorer and star player, their KenPom adjusted offensive efficiency has jumped up from 116th to 42nd, and they've still stuck to their roots as a solid defensive squad.
+Despite losing their leading scorer and star player, their KenPom-adjusted offensive efficiency has jumped up from 116th to 42nd, and they've still stuck to their roots as a solid defensive squad.

 While no one averages over 12 points per game, they can go as many as 11 deep, which should help them keep up with an athletically superior team.

-Note: Editor’s note: Information in this piece has been updated to reflect seeding and region placement for each team.